“In the last hours of earth’s history, you and I have to learn to thrive in uncertainty.”- Pastor Mark Finley

 When there are times of uncertainty, we can be certain of this one thing – God is still in control.
 When uncertainty grips our lives, when instability is all around us, when the economy is about ready to go bust, when the weather patterns are bizarre, when political situations are tenuous, there is one thing that is certain – God is still up on His throne.

-God in the Book if Isaiah 6 is pointing us to the Book of Revelation 4 because they are parallel, they are discussing the throne of God, that God is sitting on His throne unmoved.
+God in the Book of Isaiah 6 is pointing us to the Book of Revelation 4 because they are parallel, they are discussing the throne of God, that God is sitting on His throne unmoved.
 Isaiah’s time has its own uncertainties and so are we in this present time.
-As in the Book of Revelation – you have conflict on earth, economic uncertainty, political uncertainty, and instability all around.
+As in the Book of Revelation – we have conflict on earth, economic uncertainty, political uncertainty, and instability all around.
 And God is saying just like I was with Isaiah, just like I was on my throne then, just like the holiness of God guided the destinies of affairs from the nations of this world so God is still in His throne at this present time and for always.

 We can have confidence.
 We can have hope because God reigns upon His throne.
 In the midst of the uncertainty of this world God is never caught by surprise.
-In the uncertainty of our life, whatever it might be, in spite of the uncertainties, Jesus still reigns upon His throne.
+In the uncertainty of our lives whatever it might be, in spite of the uncertainties, Jesus still reigns upon His throne.
 We may be out of control at times, there may be things happening in our lives that are totally out of control, but God is still in control.
 In Christ we are more than conquerors.

 “Yet in all these things we are more than conquerors through Him who loved us.
 For I am persuaded that neither death nor life, nor angels nor principalities nor powers, not things present nor things to come, nor height nor depth, nor any other created thing shall be able to separate us from the love of God which is is Christ Jesus our Lord.” – Romans 8:37-39 NKJV